Partygate: Scrutiny of the investigation

-On 24 May 2022, Sadiq Khan – whose responsibilities as Mayor of London include overseeing the Metropolitan Police – asked for a "detailed explanation" from them of how FPNs were decided in the course of the investigation.
+On 24 May 2022, Sadiq Khan – who oversees the Metropolitan Police as Mayor of London – asked for a "detailed explanation" from them of how FPNs were decided in the investigation.
 Khan said he feared a "lack of clarity" could erode "trust" in the police.
 Specifically, Khan wanted to know why Johnson was not issued with an FPN over Lee Cain's leaving party, after ITV News obtained photos of him raising a toast in Cain's honour.
-On 25 May, legal action was started against the Metropolitan Police by Brian Paddick, who maintained the police acted "irrationally".
+On 25 May, legal action was started against the Metropolitan Police by Brian Paddick.
 Lawyers for Paddick wrote in a letter they want to judicially review the "apparent failure of the Metropolitan police service to adequately investigate or investigate at all the prime minister Boris Johnson's participation in three unlawful gatherings held at 10 Downing Street".
 It is believed Johnson did not even receive a questionnaire over his presence at three leaving parties.
-The letter states, "We do not understand the decision to investigate some attendees but not the prime minister. ...
+The letter states: "We do not understand the decision to investigate some attendees but not the prime minister. ...
 The MPS can not reasonably have reached any conclusion as to reasonable excuse without first having investigated the prime minister's conduct by way of a questionnaire or interview."
 Johnson attended several events for which he was not issued with an FPN but other attendees were.